KENET-KE/django-ldap-user-registration/docs/overview.rst

 Overview
 ========

-A Django web front-end that provides user registration and password reset to an LDAP server.
+A Django web app that provides user registration and password reset to an LDAP server.

 .. figure:: https://www.kenet.or.ke/sites/default/files/kenelogomedium.png